reTHINK-project/specs/group-communication/readme.md

 ## 1. Overall Architecture

-<p align="justify">In summury, star topology having an intermediary media server seems to be a good candidate for scalable group communication.
+In summury, star topology having an intermediary media server seems to be a good candidate for scalable group communication.
 This start topology, decribes H2H WebRTC group communication between reTHINK users.
-Therefore, hyperties running on runtime browsers can exchange signaling descriptions between each other and the media server through reTHINK edge server.</p>
+Therefore, hyperties running on runtime browsers can exchange signaling descriptions between each other and the media server through reTHINK edge server.

 Moreover,in order to exchange signaling descriptions with this intermediary media server, reTHINK runtime nodejs [dev-runtime-nodejs](https://github.com/reTHINK-project/dev-runtime-nodejs) is justified choice for exchanging WebRTC signaling.In addition, runtime nodejs is a fully conform with reTHINK specs.